Google and Meta fined millions in South Korea for privacy violations

-The fines in South Korea coincide with another loss for Google in the EU after a court upheld an antitrust fine in excess of €4bn.
+The fines in South Korea come as an EU court has upheld an antitrust fine for Google in excess of €4bn.

 South Korea has fined Google and Meta millions of dollars after the platforms were deemed to be in violation of the country’s privacy laws.

-The Personal Information Protection Commission, a state-run watchdog akin to data protection commissions in EU countries, said today (14 September) that it had fined Google 69.2bn won and Meta 30.8bn won for the privacy violations, according to multiple reports.
+The Personal Information Protection Commission (PIPC), a state-run watchdog akin to data protection commissions in EU countries, said today (14 September) that it had fined Google 69.2bn won and Meta 30.8bn won for the privacy violations.
+This amounts to total fines of around $70m.

-It found that Google and Meta collected and analysed the personal behavioural information of South Koreans without obtaining their consent.
-The watchdog added that this data was then used to infer their interests and show them customised online advertisements.
+The watchdog said that Google and Meta collected and analysed the personal behavioural information of South Koreans without obtaining their consent.
+It added that this data was then used to infer their interests and show them customised online advertisements.

+“We disagree with the PIPC’s findings and will be reviewing the full written decision once it’s shared with us,” a Google spokesperson told Reuters.

-While Google has not responded to the decision yet, a Meta spokesperson told Reuters that the Facebook parent company is considering fighting the decision in court.
+A Meta spokesperson added that the Facebook parent company is considering fighting the decision in court.

-Both Google and Facebook have received much flak for their data collection policies.
-In January, France’s data regulator fined Google and Facebook €150m and €60m respectively, for not allowing users to refuse tracking cookies as easily as accepting them.
+Both Google and Facebook have come under the microscope in the EU for their data collection policies.
+In January, France’s data regulator fined Google and Facebook €150m and €60m respectively for not allowing users to refuse tracking cookies as easily as accepting them.

 In June, the Italian data protection authority joined France and Austria in issuing a warning to websites using Google Analytics, stating that use of the service without safeguards violates EU data protection laws due to data being transferred to the US.

-News of the latest fine comes as an EU court upheld an antitrust ruling today against Google parent Alphabet, following a dispute over whether the search giant uses the Android platform to gain an unfair advantage over competitors.
+News of the latest fines in South Korea comes as an EU court upheld an antitrust ruling today against Google parent Alphabet.
+It followed a probe into whether the search giant uses the Android platform to gain an unfair advantage over competitors.

-While the dispute between Google and the EU first started in 2015, a fine was issued in 2018 after the European commission found that it imposed ‘unlawful restrictions on manufacturers of Android devices’ to consolidate the dominant position of its search engine – a view now upheld.
+While the dispute between Google and the EU first started in 2015, a fine was issued in 2018 after the European Commission found that Google imposed “unlawful restrictions on manufacturers of Android devices” to consolidate the dominant position of its search engine.

-However, the fine on Alphabet was reduced in the latest ruling from €4.34bn to €4.125bn, according to multiple reports.
+Google appealed the European Commission’s decision, but it has now been broadly upheld by the EU’s General Court.
+However, the fine has been reduced from €4.34bn to €4.125bn.

 10 things you need to know direct to your inbox every weekday.
 Sign up for the Daily Brief, Silicon Republic’s digest of essential sci-tech news.